 In the post-meeting discussion, above latency model is endorsed for further discussion.
 In order to generalize more precise delay analysis, there is one FFS is left:

+FFS if TRS tracking after HO and CSI RS measurement should also be included, i.e. the time to use a high-performance beam.

 In our understanding, whether need to count the delay caused by TRS tracking after HO and CSI-RS measurement in the above delay model is dependent on what kind of measurement is used for triggering HO.
 For example, if CSI-RS measurement can be used for triggering the HO, the delay caused by TRS and CSI-RS measurement can be saved from RAN2 perspective, otherwise, the delay caused by TRS tracking and CSI-RS measurement shall be counted as one component in the model.
 Therefore, the TRS tracking after HO and CSI-RS measurement is an optional component for delay model.

 Proposal 4: The delay caused by TRS tracking and CSI-RS measurement (e.g. fine-beam) is an optional component for the latency model.
 That is, the component would be absent in the delay model if the CSI measurement is used for triggering HO, otherwise, such component shall be present in the delay model.